During nattmal at Mead Hall, Eggpost has her sentence handed down.

 His dad was around, but Hiccup had only spotted him for a moment.
 Tonight he got to sit in his proper chair beside his father, and Gobber assured him anyone who tried to steal his seat would meet with a knock on the head.
 Good.
 He deserved to sit next to his dad after this mess, and Hiccup needed a good view of the sentencing.

 There was a stir in the crowd as the door opened and closed yet again.
-Cobweb Larssen entered the hall and the volume of talk decreased, then rose to an excited buzz.
+Cobweb Larssen entered the hall and the volume of talk lessened, then rose to an excited buzz.
 She was reduced from the definite young woman of this morning to a dismal girl who cowered.
 A young, stiff backed man with spots on his face walked in front of Cobweb while a hatchet-faced woman dragged her by the elbow.

 “Gobber.”
 This was supposed to be serious.
 “What else do you see?”